Different Types of AI Agents That Power the Modern Systems

 Use Cases:

-• AI-assisted medical diagnosis suggests diagnosing while doctors make the final decisions.
+• AI-assisted medical diagnosis suggests that doctors make the final decisions.

 • AI in legal research helps analyze case laws while lawyers draw legal conclusions.